 Supporting Local Health Organization

 In line with the company's policy to contribute to local community development, PT PHC Indonesia periodically carries out Corporate Social Responsibility activities focusing on health improvement.
 This is the third fiscal year of our CSR implementation, and we have already completed several activities.
 One of them is supporting local health organization activities by donating healthy meals for babies and toddlers periodically and holding health seminars.
 There is an Indonesian government direction that every village should have an organization that has the function to maintain and improve the health of pregnant mothers, babies and toddlers.
 This organization is called Posyandu.
 The main activity of this organization is monitoring baby/toddler development including their health, giving vitamin/food supplement, immunization program and education.
 The government health agency has the responsibility to control and manage those activities.

 Realizing that this organization is very important for developing the next generation, PHCI initiates to support the organization’s activities by donating “health meals” (such as milk, biscuits) for babies/toddlers and holding health seminars periodically.
 Donation of health meals is done every month for 50 children, whereas for health seminars, the last one was held on January 7, 2019 in collaboration with the doctor from Omni Hospital.

 Belaya Rosa Foundation

-Today, the Foundation provides support to more than 350 disadvantaged children in Stavropol.
-Ongoing support from PHCEU is used as directly as possible to make a difference in the lives of the children.
+Today, the Foundation provides support to around 2,400 disadvantaged children from Stavropol.
+Ongoing support from PHC Europe B.V. is used as directly as possible to make a difference in the children’s lives.